michal-h21/make4ht/README.md

 `toc_levels`

-:  table containing hiearchy of classes used in TOC
+:  table containing hierarchy of classes used in TOC

 Default values: